Mindgamesnl/OpenAudioMc/client/README.md

  The compiled web client will appear in the target folder.

+# Pre compiled
+For a pre-compiled recent version, check out the target directory.

 # Building?.. wait wahat
 Yes.
 You need to "compile" the web client via webpack.
 This is to run babel and minimize everything which improves code quality, browser support and maintainability for the project.
-A Windows build script may be added later, but i dont have a computer running windows, so, yeah sorry <3<3<3 ~Mindgamesnl
+A Windows build script may be added later, but i dont have a computer running windows.